 Environmental seismology – Studying the seismic signals of Earth surface processes

-Key research interests of geomorphologists include identifying, describing, quantifying, locating, predicting mechanisms and rates but also studying links, interactions and boundary conditions of Earth surface processes.
-Accordingly, there is a rich body of techniques to generate data that helps answering these questions.
-Though, most of these techniques are specialised to a given process, location and time frame.
+Key research interests of geomorphologists include identifying, describing, quantifying, locating and predicting mechanisms and rates but also studying links, interactions and boundary conditions of Earth surface processes.
+Accordingly, there is a rich variety of techniques to generate data that helps answering these questions.
+However, most of these techniques are specialised to a given process, location and time frame.

-Modern seismometers (and other acoustic instruments) are sensitive enough to measure not only signals of earthquakes but also signals from environmenal sources, such as landslides, rock avalanches, boulder transport in rivers and debris flows.
-This is where one facet of environmental seismology comes into play.
+Modern seismometers (and other acoustic instruments) are sensitive enough to measure not only signals of earthquakes but also signals of environmenal sources, such as landslides, rock avalanches, bedload transport in rivers and debris flows.
+This is where one of the facets of environmental seismology comes into play.
 Each process generates a distinct seismic signature in terms of evolution, amplitude and duration of the seismic waveform but also in terms of its spectral properties.
 With a network of distributed seismic sensors it is furthermore possible to locate the process due to the different travel times of a seismic wave from the source to the sensors.
 Thus, environmental seismology allows detection, identification, location and detailed description of a rich spectrum of Earth surface processes.
-This only recently emerged scientific field is yet a mainly undiscovered field and its potential may only be estimated based on the few glimpses of possibilities as reveald by the current studies.
+This only recently emerged discipline field is yet a mainly undiscovered field and its potential may only be estimated based on the few glimpses of possibilities as reveald by the current studies.

 Environmental seismology is based on a massive amount of ground vibration measurements.
 A single seismic station generates two million samples per hour.
 Over the decades, seismologists have developed complex, high performance methods to analyise these signals; a pool of tools environmental seismology deliberately benefits from.
-In order to provide a straightforward to use tool box to process seismic data, tailored to the investigation of Earth surface dynamics, dedicated to free and open software, and suporting to pass the results to further environmental analysis, the R package eseis has been developed.
+In order to provide a straightforward tool box to process seismic data, tailored to the investigation of Earth surface dynamics, dedicated to free and open software, and suporting to pass the results to further environmental analysis, the R package eseis has been developed (Dietze, 2018).
 See eseis website for details.PRESENTATIONS